Not prioritizing flex? You won’t like what’s really going on

 In the era of hybrid work, this responsibility is particularly important.
 With a workforce fluctuating between remote and in-person work, the office has developed a whole new identity: a flexible, malleable hub that caters to the complex schedules of its residents.

 Such an office needs to be carefully designed, and even more carefully managed.
-It should feel like a destination workplace, with biophilic design and carefully placed office neighborhoods.
+It should feel like a destination workplace, with a biophilic design and carefully placed office neighborhoods.
 It should also be set up to prioritize energy conservation — with thoughtful consideration for low-use zones and a plan to raise the office’s overall energy efficiency.

 Pros: